 Alex’s responsibilities are not limited to the national financial regulators.
 For the Bank’s wealth businesses, he is also in charge of responding to subpoenas from the US Department of Justice, state attorneys general, and state securities divisions.
 These too can involve investigations that range from preliminary reviews to significant regulatory matters.

 To improve his team’s regulatory response process, Alex led a project to identify the sources of information typically requested and from what departments.
-The cross-functional project streamlined workflows and enhanced the way stakeholders manage a responses.
+The cross-functional project streamlined workflows and enhanced the way stakeholders manage responses.
 Recognizing that none of this work can be accomplished alone, Alex credits his team — many of whom have decades of experience — for the high quality of legal representation they deliver across a diverse array of matters.

 Managing risk proactively

 Alex’s nightmare scenario is the bank taking a major reputational and financial hit from a public enforcement action.
-“We try to look around the corner as a department and ask, “What are the things that could contribute to our risks?
+“We try to look around the corner as a department and ask: “What are the things that could contribute to our risks?
 Where do we need to enhance?’”

 Problems will always be present as circumstances change, as all compliance professionals understand.
 When the bank learns of an issue, Alex immediately starts to think about remediation and what can be done to fix the problem.
 This proactive approach has served to protect the bank’s reputation before risks escalate.